 The lobby of St Regis matched my wow reaction.
 The incredibly high ceiling, huge open space, and the descending staircase draws the eyes through the amazing garden and finally to the beach.

-St Regis also offer the most sophisticated Deli.
+St Regis also offers the most sophisticated Deli.
 I think calling it “Deli” is under-selling it.
 The interiors remind me of London’s Harrod’s food-court.
 It has an English world sophistication to it.
 With so many amazing divine food options, including home-made chocolates and other delicious treats, visitors and hotel guests are spoilt for choice.

 And we haven’t even discussed the pool, the rooms, villas or the Spa.

 The Spa has a high-tech Aqua Vitale sea salt bath therapy, as well as, private rooms and marble bathtubs.
-And don’t get me started on the yoga room, fitness centre, aromatherapy steam room and Jacuzzi!
+And don’t get me started on the yoga room, fitness center, aromatherapy steam room and Jacuzzi!
 Heaven!
 Don’t forget to ask for their delicious rosella water while you wait to be taken to your treatment.

 All in all, St Regis is in a different league of luxury hotels.
 The chefs they employ, the furniture they use, the drinks they serve, the facilities, the grounds, the service is all phenomenal.
 Yet what stands out is the impeccable taste that has been used to combine it all.
-It’s definitely worth staying, or at least experiencing their Sunday Brunch which is also open to non-guests.
+It’s definitely worth staying or at least experiencing their Sunday Brunch which is also open to non-guests.

 THE ST. REGIS BALI RESORT